hning87/Anime-Face-Generator-using-GAN-FinalProject-Group2/README.md

 ### Code
 The code used for data download, preprocessing, modeling and evaluation (generate images).
 Please check code folder for detailed instruction.

+### Sample Images
+The generaeted sample images using different training models.

+### models
+The pretained models that can generate anime face images.